ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+On receiving a response, the server MUST verify that the "token" value in the
+response matches the "token" field in the authorized key object in the
+challenge.
+If they do not match, then the server MUST return an HTTP error in
+response to the POST request in which the client sent the challenge

 Given a Challenge/Response pair, the ACME server verifies the client's control
 of the domain by verifying that the TLS server was configured appropriately.

-1. Verify that the "token" value in the response matches the "token" field in
-   the authorized key object in the challenge.
-2. Compute the Z-value from the authorized key object in the same way as the
+1. Compute the Z-value from the authorized key object in the same way as the
    client.
-3. Open a TLS connection to the domain name being validated on port 443,
+2. Open a TLS connection to the domain name being validated on port 443,
    presenting the value "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid" in the SNI
    field (where the comparison is case-insensitive).
-4. Verify that the certificate contains a subjectAltName extension with the
+3. Verify that the certificate contains a subjectAltName extension with the
    dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".

 It is RECOMMENDED that the ACME server validation TLS connections from multiple